Hobart: Bruny Island Wilderness Coast Eco Cruise with Lunch

 Get your guide seen by submitting it to the Mini Guides section

-The 52 islands that make up the Furneaux Group are all that remain of the now underwater land bridge that once linked Tasmania to the mainland of Australia.
-Flinders Island is the largest of the islan...
+Our guide to Flinders Island by our Tasmania local expert - The 52 islands that make up the Furneaux Group are all that remain of the now underwater land bridge that once...

-Are you looking for a no hustle bustle holiday?
+Our guide to King Island by our Tasmania local expert - Are you looking for a no hustle bustle holiday?
 King Island is ready and waiting.
-No traffic lights to hold you up, only cows as they cross the road on the way to the milking shed.
-The bea...
+No traffic lights to hold yo...

 My Guide Tasmania is part of the global My Guide Network of Online & Mobile travel guides.